KQM-git/TCL/docs/characters/hydro/candace.md

 </div>

 **Notes:**

+* MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).
-* N2 is a blunt attack
+* N2 is a blunt attack.

 </TabItem>